musurca/NASH/README.md

 #### `NASH:InvertRGB()`
 Inverts the RGB elements of the canvas colors, but leaves the alpha element untouched.

-#### `NASH:Render()`
+#### `NASH:Render([scale])`
 Renders your canvas to an HTML IMG tag for use in a Special Message.
+If the optional argument `scale` is specified, the canvas will be stretched or squeezed by the scale factor.
+(If not specified, `scale` is set to `1`.)
 Note that NASH caches the results of each render.
 Once you render a canvas once, it will be much faster to render it a second time if you haven't made any changes.
 ```
 -- example: render our canvas to a Special Message
 local msg = "<br/>This is a test of the NASH rendering system."